SaidGaranke/to-do-list/README.md

 # to-do-list
-Projet to do list JavaScript
+Projet to do list JavaScript html